rudelm/rudelm.github.io/content/post/2013-12-19-how-to-create-an-os-x-mavericks-installer-usb-stick.md

 [code]
 sudo /Applications/Install\ OS\ X\ Mavericks.app/Contents/Resources/createinstallmedia -volume /Volumes/untitled -applicationpath /Applications/Install\ OS\ X\ Mavericks.app -nointeraction[/code]

-Replace the &#8222;/Volumes/untitled&#8220; with the name of the Volume we&#8217;ve created in step 3, e.g. &#8222;/Volumes/stick&#8220;.
+Replace the &#8222;/Volumes/untitled&#8220; with the name of the Volume we've created in step 3, e.g. &#8222;/Volumes/stick&#8220;.
 This command will ask for your Mac administrator password, so enter it and proceed.

 Now the installer will create a bootable USB stick.
 You should see something like this: